moritzWa/free-whisper-flow/docs/deployment.md

 ## Deploying configs into Hammerspoon

 This repo includes a script to copy the configuration and scripts into `~/.hammerspoon/whisper-clipboard-cli` and reload Hammerspoon.
+It also supports `uv`-based execution for Python deps.

 ### One-time install
 ```bash